-2023-2024 Standard Diploma Graduation Requirements

-English 4 Credits English Language Arts (ELA)

-ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses

-may satisfy this requirement.

-Mathematics 4 Credits in Mathematics

-1 Credit in Algebra I

-1 Credit in Geometry

-Industry certifications that lead to college credit may substitute for up to 2 math credits (except for Algebra I and Geometry)

-Science 3 Credits in Science

-(1 Credit in Biology, 2 of which must have a laboratory component)

-Social Studies 3 Credits in Social Studies

-1 Credit in World History

-1 Credit in U.S. History

-.5 Credit in U.S. Government .5 Credit in Economics with Financial Literacy Not required for graduation.
+2023-2024 Standard Diploma Graduation Requirements English 4 Credits English Language Arts (ELA) ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses may satisfy this requirement.
+Mathematics 4 Credits in Mathematics 1 Credit in Algebra I 1 Credit in Geometry Industry certifications that lead to college credit may substitute for up to 2 math credits (except for Algebra I and Geometry) Science 3 Credits in Science (1 Credit in Biology, 2 of which must have a laboratory component) Social Studies 3 Credits in Social Studies 1 Credit in World History 1 Credit in U.S. History .5 Credit in U.S. Government .5 Credit in Economics with Financial Literacy Foreign Languages Not required for graduation.
 Minimum 2 years of the same language for admission into most universities.
-1 Credit in Fine and Performing Arts, Speech/Debate, or Practical Arts 1 Credit in Physical Education to include integration of Health 8 Credits 24 Credits Students must earn a passing score on the Grade 10 ELA assessment (or ACT/SAT concordant score).
-Student must earn a passing score on the Algebra I EOC or comparative math score on PSAT, SAT, or ACT Requires a full course to be completed.
-Cumulative GPA or 2.0 on a 4.0 scale (unweighted) Diploma Designations & ACCEL 18-Credit Option In addition to meeting the standard high school diploma requirements: Earn 1 Credit in Algebra II or an equally rigorous course Earn 1 Credit in Statistics or an equally rigorous math course Pass the Geometry EOC Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn at least 1 Credit in AP, D.E. or AICE course Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language In addition to meeting the standard high school diploma

-(18 credits minimum) Physical Education is not required

-Online courses not required

-3 elective credits only
+Fine & Performing Arts, 1 Credit in Fine and Performing Arts, Speech/Debate, or Speech/Debate, Practical Arts or Practical Arts Physical Education 1 Credit in Physical Education to include integration of Health Electives 8 Credits TOTAL 24 Credits State Assessments Students must earn a passing score on the Grade 10 ELA assessment (or ACT/SAT concordant score).
+Student must earn a passing score on the Algebra I EOC or comparative math score on PSAT, SAT, or ACT On-Line Course Requires a full course to be completed.
+Grade Point Average Cumulative GPA or 2.0 on a 4.0 scale (unweighted)

+Diploma Designations & ACCEL 18-Credit Option In addition to meeting the standard high school diploma requirements: Scholar Earn 1 Credit in Algebra II or an equally rigorous course Designation Earn 1 Credit in Statistics or an equally rigorous math course Pass the Geometry EOC Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements: Attain 1 or more industry certifications from the list established.
+ACCEL Program Meet all requirements for a standard high school diploma (18 credits with the following exceptions: minimum) Physical Education is not required Online courses not required 3 elective credits only